jruby/activerecord-jdbc-adapter/RUNNING_TESTS.md

 ## Running AR-JDBC's Tests

+After you have built arjdbc (run rake), then you can try testing it (if you do not build then adapter_java.jar is not put into the lib dir).
+If you change any of the .java files you will need to rebuild.

 Most DB specific unit tests hide under the **test/db** directory, the files included in the *test* directory are mostly shared test modules and helpers.